andrealmar/epinio-lab/README.md

 It will take a while to spin up the Rails application so grab a coffee, sit back and relax.

-If everything works as expected, the application deployment should finish soon and the command should print the url of your app.
+If everything works as expected, the application deployment should finish soon and the command should print the url of your app (something like https://rails-example.127.0.0.1.sslip.io).

 Visit that in your browser and see the greeting message.